4140 Steel: Properties, Applications & Heat Treatment Guide

 In these scenarios, conventional steel might deform or fracture, leading to expensive downtime or even catastrophic failure.

 The impact resistance of steel is its ability to withstand sudden energy without cracking or fracturing.
-This property becomes especially important in cold climates, dynamic loading scenarios, or tooling where repeated shock occurs.
+This is especially critical in cold climates, dynamic loading scenarios, or tooling under repeated shock.

 Key parameters include: